-The School is related to New Visions for Public Schools ("New Visions") through common board members.
-New Visions is a not-for-profit organization dedicated to supporting public schools and helping start and manage charter schools.
-Pursuant to the terms of the Educational Services Agreement by and between the School and New Visions dated July 22, 2011, New Visions shall provide educational management and operational services, and fundraising to the School.
-As compensation to New Visions for these services rendered, the School shall pay 8% of its gross revenues.
-Gross revenue is defined as all such funding provided by the State, Federal, and local governments, but shall exclude any private grant funding awarded to the School.
+New Visions for Public Schools ("New Visions") is a not-for-profit organization dedicated to supporting public schools and helping start and manage charter schools.
+Pursuant to the terms of the Educational Services Agreement by and between the School and New Visions dated July 22, 2011, New Visions provides educational management and operational services, and fundraising to the School.
+As compensation to New Visions for these services rendered, the School pays 8% of its gross revenues.
+Gross revenue is defined as all such funding provided by the State, Federal, and local governments, but excludes any private grant funding awarded to the School.

-The balance due to New Visions from the School at June 30, 2015 and 2014 amounted to \$149,745 and \$94,162, respectively, which is comprised of management fees.
-Total management fees incurred by the School for the years ended June 30, 2015 and 2014 totaled \$640,776 and \$487,452, respectively.
+The balance due to New Visions from the School at June 30, 2016 and 2015 amounted to \$149,665 and \$149,745, respectively, which is comprised of management fees.
+Total management fees incurred by the School for the years ended June 30, 2016 and 2015 totaled \$707,757 and \$640,776, respectively.

 For operational efficiency and purchasing power, the School also shares expenses with other charter schools related by common management.
-At June 30, 2015 and 2014, the balance due from the other charter schools was \$1,438 and \$1,288 respectively.
+At June 30, 2016, the balance due to the other charter schools was \$4,200.
+At June 30, 2015, the balance due from the other charter schools was \$1,438.